 The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
-The association has decided not to early adopt any of the new and amended pronouncements, as they do not consider any of these applicable to the entity.
+The association has decided not to early adopt any of the new and amended pronouncements for future reporting periods, as they do not consider any of these applicable to the entity.